-2.3.8 Minimum Income (Reddito di Inclusione REI - bsamm_s)
+2.3.17 Minimum Income (Reddito di Inclusione REI / Reddito di Cittadinanza RdC - bsamm\s)

 In 2018 the Reddito di Inclusione (REI) has been introduced as the new policy instrument to support family income.
 In 2018 REI (without family conditions) is given only for 6 months (from July, 1st).
-Eligibility depends mainly on ISEE and its components: ISEE must be below 6000€per year and the income component of ISEE must be lower than 3000 €per year (reduced to 2250€in 2018).
-Household must not have real assets (with exclusion of the main residence) and financial assets have to be lower than 10000€ The benefit amount is given by the difference between a pre-defined threshold and household income.
+Eligibility depends mainly on ISEE and its components.
+The benefit amount is given by the difference between a pre-defined threshold and household income.

-Reddito di Inclusione (REI) is simulated in the variable bsamm_s.
-For details see Baldini et al. 2018, The impact of REI on Italian households' income: a micro and macro evaluation, Politica Economica / Journal of Economic Policy.
+Reddito di Inclusione (REI) is simulated in the variable bsamm\s.
+For details see Baldini et al. 2018.

-Since 2019 Reddito di Inclusione (REI) is going to be replaced by Reddito di Cittadinanza (RdC).
+Since 2019 Reddito di Inclusione (REI) is replaced by Reddito di Cittadinanza (RdC), simulated in the variable bsamm\s.